jing928/theme-belly/README.md

 # theme-belly

-A Series of Google Chrome Themes Featuring @BellyButterTheFrenchie (_Follow us on Instagram_).
+A Series of Google Chrome Themes Featuring @BellyTheFrenchBully (_Follow us on Instagram_).

 Currently available: